$\mathbf{O}(D,D)$ completion of the Friedmann equations: completion of the Friedmann equations

 \subsection{Energy conditions}

 In section 4.3 of \cite{Angus:2018mep}, various energy conditions were considered in the context of static, spherically symmetric solutions in Stringy Gravity, which are conjectured to constrain which solutions are allowed physically.
-Here we discuss how they are expressed and extended in homogeneous and isotropic backgrounds.
+Here we re-present and extend them for the case of homogeneous and isotropic backgrounds.
+Note that the expressions are simply conjectured and constructed in analogy with GR, since a full DFT description is not currently known and is beyond the scope of this work.

 \begin{itemize} \item The \emph{strong energy condition (SEC)} is defined such that it includes magnetic $H$-flux as well as matter contributions.
 On cosmological backgrounds it reduces to the usual strong energy condition in GR plus a flux term, \be \rho + 3p + \frac{h^{2}e^{-2\phi}}{8\pi Ga^{6}} = (1+3w)\rho + \frac{h^{2}e^{-2\phi}}{8\pi Ga^{6}} \geq 0 \,, \qquad \rho+p+ \frac{h^{2}e^{-2\phi}}{16\pi Ga^{6}} =(1+w)\rho+ \frac{h^{2}e^{-2\phi}}{16\pi Ga^{6}}\geq 0 \, . \ee Note that the flux contribution is always positive, so SEC violations in GR do not necessarily imply violations here.